 When a car is ‘in gear’, two spinning cogs are meshed together.
 One is connected to the crankshaft via the input shaft, one – the gear itself – is connected to the wheels via the output shaft.
 The clutch separates the cogs and the lever moves the next gear into position.
 You release the clutch and thus you’ve changed gear.

 You can change gear without the clutch, but you have to carefully match the crankshaft’s revs with the speed at which you’re going along the road.
-Get it wrong and you’ll hear deeply unpleasant graunching; the gear lever will be difficult to move, as well.
+Get it wrong and you’ll have difficult moving the lever and cause a horrible graunching sound.
 Get it very wrong and you could strip the cogs of their teeth.

 What’s different about an automatic gearbox?

 The crucial difference between a manual and automatic gearbox is it that an automatic changes gear by itself.
-The driver doesn’t have to worry about a clutch pedal, however they still need to select the direction of travel – drive or reverse.
-There’s also neutral and park, and many automatics do allow the driver to take manual control of the gears, using either the lever or paddles on the steering wheel.
+You don’t have to worry about a clutch pedal or lever, you just select the direction of travel – drive or reverse.
+There’s also neutral and park, and many automatics allow you to take manual control of the gears, using the lever or paddles on the steering wheel.

 While automatic gearboxes are all the same in principle, there are there are several different types that work in completely different ways.